sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Killercoda_Labs.md

 ### Exercise 1.3: Use OpenShift CLI Commands

+**Purpose**: Develop proficiency with the OpenShift CLI (oc) to efficiently manage resources and troubleshoot issues in the cluster.

+**Expected Outcomes**:
+- Navigate and explore OpenShift resources using CLI commands
+- Use resource management commands for pods, services, and other objects
+- Access pods interactively for debugging and testing
+- Apply CLI best practices for efficient cluster management
+- Understand the relationship between CLI and web console operations

 #### Step 1: Explore oc Commands
 ```bash
 # Get help for oc commands